SirHesti/hsguard/GUIDE.md

 Attentive observers will notice that the output is identical.
 The exception is that only the directories are listed.

-In other cases you will find a file.
+In other cases you need to find a file.
 You can enter it with fileglobbing.
 Note that the shell does not evaluate the asterisk, etc. Use single quotes.
 ```
 @>hsguard -i 'login*'